lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architecture.md

 In the VIPER architecture, a parent ViewController, known as a Router, is fully responsible for the management of its child ViewControllers.
 The Router effectively decouples the ViewControllers from one another.

 A VIPER architected Router ensures that its child ViewControllers are independent of their parent or sibling ViewControllers.
-This means that a ViewController which is part of a sequence managed by a NavigationController can be reused in a modal situation, in a SplitView or in another sequence; or that a navigation sequence can easily be implemented to have multiple starting positions.
+This means that a ViewController which is part of a sequence managed by a NavigationController can also be presented in a SplitView or in a modal popup.

 A secondary function of a VIPER Router is to maintain local system state for its child modules.